EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Clean Up

 This section outlines the steps to prepare a cleaned dataset.
 First, we remove unnecessary columns to simplify the dataset.
 Then, we drop duplicate rows and any rows with missing values.
-In addition, we categorize the ratings by transforming the score column.
-In this step, we convert ratings of 4 and 5 stars to "positive," 3 stars to "neutral," and 1 and 2 stars to "negative."

 You can see all these steps in: [`data_cleanup.ipynb`](DATA/data_cleanup.ipynb).